pustike/pustike-inject/README.md

 Service service = injector.getInstance(Service.class);
 ```
 * **Hierarchical Injector**
-Injector can create a child injector that delegates all requests for bindings, that are not found, to it's parent injector.
+Injector can create a child injector that delegates all requests for bindings, that are not found, to its parent injector.
 All bindings in the parent injector are visible to the child, but elements of the child injector are not visible to its parent.
 ```java
     Injector parentInjector = Injectors.create(new ParentModule1(), new ParentModule2());
     Injector childInjector = parentInjector.createChildInjector(new ChildModule1(), new ChildModule2());